Haunts and Horror Since 2015

 Check in often for updates, photos, tips and tricks, and insider info on Florida’s (And beyond) most popular haunted houses and Halloween events.

-Johnny is also permanent guest on the NEOZAZ “Catacombs of Halloween Horror Nights” Podcast
+Johnny is also permanent co-host on the NEOZAZ “Catacombs of Halloween Horror Nights” Podcast

 Meet the staff!